m-siegel/bananaBombsquad/README.md

 ## Program Structure

 1. Our main method instantiates a GameWindowManager to open a window and begin the game.
-2. The GameWindowManager has a TitlePanel, which it displays first.
+2. The GameWindowManager has a TitlePanel, which it displays first, and a GamePanel.
 3. The TitlePanel has a Sound, a JButton and a MouseListener, and uses an image from our media folder.
 When the MouseListener registers a button click, it gives control back to the GameWindowManager.
-4. The GameWindowManager then displays its GamePanel and starts the GamePanel's game loop running.
+4. The GameWindowManager then displays its GamePanel and starts the GamePanel's game loop.
 5. GamePanel.
 A GamePanel has one each of Background, Cannon, Lives, PowerBar, Target and Wall, which are all descendents of Sprite.
 GamePanel runs the game logic.
    1. GamePanel sets the screen dimensions for the program.